mharrys/factor/README.md

 Timed Comparison
 =================
-If you are running GNU/Linux there is a program `factor' in coreutils that can be used for comparison.
+If you are running GNU/Linux there is a program `factor` in coreutils that can be used for comparison.
 It uses Pollard-Rho as a integer factorization technique but it does not work well on numbers which are the product of two large prime numbers as seen below.